YEBADI/oncomatic/README.md

 ### 2.)
 Improve the visualisation / graphical options available in the BCNTB:bp (and PED if enough time)

-### All code will be soft-coded, generic and developed to run on the command line.
+Note: All code will be soft-coded, generic and developed to run on the command line.

-## Initial stages of MSc Project 2017:

-1. Background Reading